We may earn revenue from the products available on this page and participate in affiliate programs.

 The Terrazzo One

-Roth went in a much bolder direction for the second bathroom in the same Manhattan apartment as is featured above, covering the floor and walls in an oversize orange and green terrazzo.
+Roth went in a much bolder direction for the second bathroom in the same Manhattan apartment as featured above, covering the floor and walls in an oversize orange and green terrazzo.
 You can hardly even notice she kept the original tub in the mix.

-The Kidproof One
+The Farmhouse One

 Designer Jenny Komenda gutted her daughters’ bathroom and started with all-white walls as her base.
 She then added easy-to-maintain tile flooring in a herringbone pattern, along with marble countertops and a gray-blue vanity with plenty of storage.
 Knocking out a wall allowed her to add a second sink so the kids don’t have to share.

-The One With Graphic Floor Tiles
+The One With Graphic Floor Tile

 The Metallic One